deep-web-solutions/wordpress-framework-bootstrapper/README.md

 - Will you support earlier versions of WordPress and PHP?

-Unfortunately not.
-PHP 7.3 is close to EOL (March 2021), and we consider 7.4 to provide a few features that are absolutely amazing.
+The bootstrapper module itself will run on any PHP version back to 5.3 -- however, it will do so only to let the user know that they should update to at least PHP 7.4.
+As of this writing (March 2021), PHP 7.3 is close to EOL, and we consider 7.4 to provide a few features that are absolutely amazing.
 Moreover, WP 5.5 introduced a few new features that we really want to use as well, and we consider it to be one of the first versions of WordPress to have packed a more-or-less mature version of Gutenberg.

 If you're using older versions of either one, you should really consider upgrading at least for security reasons.